 Coal worker’s pneumoconiosis (CWP) is also called black lung disease.
 It results from breathing in coal dust over a long period.
 This causes scarring of the lungs and increasing difficulty breathing.

-CWP is also tending to affect more young miners than it did in the past, The National Institute for Occupational Safety and Health (NIOSH) report.
-There is no cure for CWP and early detection is key, they also note.
+CWP is also tending to affect more young miners than it did in the past,

 In this article, we look at what CWP is, how it affects the body, and how to manage the condition.